blade-lang/blade/apps/nyssa/docs/install-and-uninstall-actions.md

 The `cli` installation hook allows package authors to specify a script that serves as the CLI entry point to the application.
 When the _CLI_ script is specified, a CLI entry will be created at `.blade` for local installations or at the root of Blade for global installations.
 This files will be automatically removed during uninstallation.

 For example, the testing framework `qi` specifies a CLI entry point.
-For this reason, when you install `qi` locally, you can run the Qi command by simply running the command `.blade/qi` (or `.blade\qi` for Windows) to run your tests.
+For this reason, when you install `qi` locally, you can run the Qi command by simply running the command `nyssa test` (or `.blade\qi` for Windows) to run your tests.
 This is made possible because during installation, Nyssa will automatically create the corresponding command-line entry file for you.

 For applications installated globally, the application will become available on the user terminal **via the name** of the application provided that Blade has been added to path during installation.